ASWU713/Flixster/README.md

-# Flixster
+# Flix
-# Assignment 1 - *Flixster*

-**Flixster** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

-Submitted by: **ShengTso Andrew Wu**

-Time spent: **6** hours spent in total
+Flix is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

+## Flix Part 1

 ## User Stories